jackwchoi/csync/README.md

 CryptSync (`csync`) efficiently compresses and encrypts a large set of files and directories.

+## Features

+1. __SECURITY__
+    1. Supports `AES`, `Chacha20`
+    1. Cryptographically secure pseudo random number generators used
+    1. Secure random salts with configurable-length, for each file, for each session
+    1. file names are encrypted
+    1. data are compressed and encrypted
+    1. directory structure is obfuscated
+1. __PRIVACY__
+    1. Open Source:
+    1. Client-side:
+1. __PERFORMANCE__
+    1. fully parallel: designed to utilize 100% of your machine
+    1. 100% Rust
+    1. incremental build
+1. __FUTURE PROOF__
+    1. almost all aspects of `csync` can be customized and configured
+        1. o

 ## Motivation

-One way to backup a set of files with data compression and encryption is to use an archival tool like `tar`, followed by a compressor like `gzip`, followed by an encryption tool like `gpg`, like so:
+One way to compress, encrypt and backup a set of files is to use an archival tool like `tar`, a compressor like `gzip`, then an encryption tool like `gpg`:
 ```bash
 gtar -cf - "$SOURCE" |
     gzip |
     gpg --pinentry-mode=loopback -c - > "$BACKUP_FILE"
 ```

-This process has the following benefits:
+This workflow has the following benefits:
 1. it creates one large file that holds the compressed/encrypted data

 However it has the following drawbacks: